Rosemary Cramp: Academic career

-Cramp began her academic career at her alma mater, the University of Oxford, where she was a fellow and tutor of English at St Anne's College from 1950 to 1955.
+Cramp began her academic career at her alma mater, the University of Oxford, where she was a fellow and tutor of English, with a specialism in Anglo-Saxon, at St Anne's College from 1950 to 1955.

-In 1955, she moved to Durham University as a lecturer in archaeology.
-The Department of Archaeology was formally created the following year, and specialised in Roman and Anglo-Saxon archaeology.
-She was promoted to senior lecturer in 1966.
-She became the first female professor at Durham when she was appointed Professor of Archaeology in 1971.
-She retired in 1990 and was appointed professor emerita.
+In 1955, a job appeared at Durham University for a lecturer who could teach history, English, and archaeology; Cramp "applied rather half-heartedly, got it, and a bit reluctantly came north".
+She also became a member of St Mary's College.
+The following year she, along with fellow-archaeologist Eric Birley, formally founded the new Department of Archaeology.
+Cramp, who specialised in Roman and Anglo-Saxon archaeology, was promoted to senior lecturer in 1966, and in 1971 became the first female professor at Durham when she was appointed Professor of Archaeology.
+She was head of the Department of Archaeology from 1971 until her retirement in 1990, when she was appointed professor emerita.
 On her retirement, The Rosemary Cramp Fund was established by Durham's Department of Archaeology to recognise individuals and groups who make a significant contribution to the archaeology and heritage of Britain and Ireland.

 In 1992, she was a visiting fellow at All Souls College, Oxford.

-Outside of her university work, she has held a number of voluntary positions.
+Outside of her university work, Cramp held a number of voluntary positions.
 From 1975 to 1999, she served as a member of the Royal Commission on the Ancient and Historical Monuments of Scotland.
-She was a trustee of the British Museum between 1978 and 1998.
-From 1984 to 1989, she was a member of the Historic Buildings and Monuments Commission for England (now known as Historic England).
+She was a trustee of the British Museum between 1978 and 1998, and a member of the Historic Buildings and Monuments Commission for England (now known as Historic England) from 1984 to 1989.
 She served as Chairwoman of the Archaeology Data Service from 1996 to 2001.

-Cramp has held a number of senior appointments within academic organisations.
-She was President of the Council for British Archaeology from 1989 to 1992, and has been an Honorary Vice-President since 1992.
-She was President of the Society for Church Archaeology from 1996 to 2000.
-From 1992 to 1997, she was Vice-President of the Royal Archaeological Institute.
-She was president of the Society of Antiquaries of London from 2001 to 2004.
+Cramp held a number of senior appointments within academic organizations.
+She was president of the Council for British Archaeology (1989-1992), and honorary vice-president thereafter.
+She was also president of the Society for Church Archaeology (1996-2000), vice-president of the Royal Archaeological Institute (1992-1997), and president of the Society of Antiquaries of London from 2001 to 2004.

 Cramp was a panellist in a 1958 episode of the gameshow Animal, Vegetable, Mineral? held at the Museum of Gloucester, and was an expert guest on a 2007 episode of In Our Time on the life of St. Hilda.